 - G. Sign placement at intersection.
 Freestanding signs shall not obstruct sight distance as established by the County Code (Chapter 13.18) and Section 22.20.050.A.2 (Fencing and Screening Standards Corner lots). - H. Sign illumination.
 Sign illumination must be designed to minimize light and glare on surrounding rights-of-way and properties according to the following standards: - 1.
 Sign illumination must be limited to avoid light projection or reflection into residential zones; - 2.
-Sign illuminations must not blink, flash, flutter, or change light intensity, brightness, or color unless consistent with standards for electronic message center signs; - 3.
-Neither the direct nor reflected light from primary light sources may create hazards for pedestrians or operators of motor vehicles;
+Sign illuminations must not blink, flash, flutter, or change light intensity, brightness, or color unless consistent with standards for electronic message center signs;

-3. Externally illuminated signs must be illuminated only with steady and stationary light sources directed solely onto the sign without causing glare.

-5. Electronic message center signs
+- 3. Neither the direct nor reflected light from primary light sources may create hazards for pedestrians or operators of motor vehicles; - 4.
+Internally illuminated signs shall meet the night-time brightness standards for electronic message center signs.
+Externally illuminated signs must be illuminated only with steady and stationary light sources directed solely onto the sign without causing glare. - 5.
+Electronic message center signs - a.

-- a.
 Electronic message center signs must not flash, blink, flutter, include intermittent or chasing lights, or display video messages (i.e., any illumination or message that is in motion or appears to be in motion).
 Electronic messages signs may display changing messages provided that each message is displayed for no less than four seconds. - b.
 One electronic message center sign may be allowed per property. - c.
 Night-time brightness. - i) Night-time brightness must be measured with an illuminance meter set to measure foot candles accurate to at least two decimals.
 Illuminance must be measured with the electronic message off, and again with the electronic message displaying a white image for a full color-capable electronic message or a solid message for a single-color electronic message. - ii) All measurements must be taken perpendicular to the face of the electronic message at the following distance:

-Measurement Distance = \(\sqrt{Area of Ston Sq.
-Ft. \times 100} \)
+Measurement Distance = $\sqrt{Area \ of \ Sign \ Sq.
+Ft. \ x \ 100}$